iPocket/PocketBot/README.md

 # PocketBot
 PocketBot is an IRC (Internet Relay Chat) Bot written in PHP.

-Main channel of PocketBot is #PocketBot (on freenode).
+The main channel of PocketBot is #PocketBot (on freenode).

 ##Installation:
 - Go to windows.php.net and get your PHP binary.